Collector's Guide: What To Know About The Rolex Submariner Reference 5512

 The mention of a Submariner watch with a depth rating of 1,000 feet is extremely interesting to note.
 Croft would surpass Mayol’s and his own world records in August 1969 when he spent 10 days and set a new record, reaching a depth of 240 feet within 2 minutes and 28 seconds.

 It is also possible that Croft wore a gilt-dial Submariner reference 5513.
 While I am not 100% certain Croft’s watch is a two-line Submariner reference 5512, his accolades are outstanding and worthy of including within the article regardless of the chronometer status of his Submariner.
 Furthermore, it would be interesting to learn whether Croft wore a superior dive watch than the 5512/5513 as mentioned within the 1967 newspaper of a watch capable of 1,000 feet.
-As we know the Rolex Sea-Dweller reference 1665 would be commercially released in 1971, but was understood produced as early as 1967, but it appears Croft always wore a Submariner.
+As we know the Rolex Sea-Dweller reference 1665 would be commercially released in 1971, but was understood to be produced as early as 1967.
+Although it appears Croft always wore a Submariner.
 Within more recent video interviews, Croft appears to still be wearing his vintage Submariner, which highlights the fact that these watches can serve for a lifetime of enjoyment and trust.

 Image credit: @niccoloy